rlwang0314/Team-7-MIST-4610-Group-Project-1-/README.md

 <img width="540" height="378" alt="Screenshot 2026-04-03 at 10 38 45 PM" src="https://github.com/user-attachments/assets/a41e5ad5-3c9f-4b6e-954f-6219556dcd64" />

 Query 2 — This query allows the tournament management system to identify which teams have sponsorships and how much each sponsorship is worth.
+It retrieves information on the teams region, sponsor name, and sponsorship by joining the Teams and Sponsor table using sponsor_id.
+It includes teams that have matching sponsors and is organized in descending order by the sponsorship_amount.
 This information can be used to recognize high-value sponsorship relationships and prioritize partnerships that bring the most financial support to teams.